Splitting formulas for the local real Gromov-Witten invariants: The construction of the cobordism

-To describe this precisely we use the set-up of \cite[\S4-5]{ip-sum} and the notion of $\de$-flat maps cf. \cite[Definition~3.1]{ip-sum} (the total space of the family of targets is denoted $Z$ there).
-Roughly speaking, $\de$-flat maps do not have enough energy in the $\de$-necks around the nodes of $\Si_0$ for a rubber component to start forming in there, thus giving rise to uniform estimates.
-As $\de\ra 0$, $\de$-flat maps exhaust the complement of the strata with at least one rubber component.
+Below we also use the notion and properties of $\de$-flat maps in the sense of \cite[Definition~3.1]{ip-sum} to describe a neighborhood of $f_0\in \wt \fM(\Si_0)\subset \cup_s \wt\fM(\Si_s)$ in the Gromov topology on the target of \eqref{def.q}; for precise details see \cite[(3.1)-(3.5)]{ip-sum} and \cite[Lemma~3.2]{ip-sum}.
+Roughly speaking, $\de$-flat maps $f:C\ra \Si_s \subset \F$ do not have enough energy in the pre-image of a $\de$-neighborhood $U_\de \subset \F$ of the nodes $\bf x$ of $\Si_0\subset \F$ for a rubber component to start forming in there, cf. \cite[(3.1)-(3.5)]{ip-sum}, thus giving rise to the uniform estimates of \cite[\S5]{ip-sum}.
+As $\de\ra 0$, $\de$-flat maps exhaust the complement of the strata with at least one rubber component, cf. \cite[Lemma~3.2]{ip-sum}.